Timeseries

 • value_cols (Union[str, list[str], None]) – A string or list of strings representing the value column(s) to be extracted from the DataFrame.
 If set to None, the whole DataFrame will be used.

 • static_cols (Union[str, list[str], None]) – A string or list of strings representing static variable columns from the DataFrame that should be appended as static covariates to the resulting TimeSeries groups.
 Different to group_cols, the DataFrame is not grouped by these columns.
-Note that for every group, there must be exactly one unique value.
+Uses the first encountered value per group and column (assumes that there is only one unique value).
+Static covariates can be used as input features to all Darts models that support it.

 • fill_missing_dates (Optional[bool, None]) – Optionally, a boolean value indicating whether to fill missing dates (or indices in case of integer index) with NaN values.
 This requires either a provided freq or the possibility to infer the frequency from the provided timestamps.
 See _fill_missing_dates() for more info.